UCSolarCarTeam/Helios-Hermes/README.md

 `make`

-4) Including the generated library
+4) Including the generated SimpleAmqpClient library

 The generated library needs to be included in the list of local libraries.
 To do this, first generate a directory for it: